March for the Supply Drive

 Children need a place to play and people need a place to gather.
 The For the Parks project will benefit the whole community and our many visitors by reminding us that Sewanee is not only a place where families live, but is a place where families are valued.
 We hope you will join the community effort to reinvent this community park.

-This unique special-project for the parks capital campaign should be completed in September, 2015.
+This unique special-project for the parks capital campaign was completed in September 2015.